CERTCC/CERT-Guide-to-CVD/docs/howto/operations/opsec.md

 Vulnerability reports may contain hostile attachments&mdash;not necessarily as an attack, but simply a reporter sending a proof-of-concept for your review&mdash;so vendors and coordinators should design their report tracking systems and process accordingly.

+!!! tip "Isolate Attachments"

-Be sure attachments to vulnerability reports are not opened automatically anywhere along the process.
+    Be sure attachments to vulnerability
+    reports are not opened automatically anywhere along the process.
 You might also institute a policy that such attachments are only to be opened within an isolated testing environment, not on production systems.

-CVD participants should keep in mind that their case tracking and email systems themselves present attack surface and may be affected by the very vulnerabilities they are designed to coordinate.
+CVD participants should keep in mind that their [case tracking](case_tracking.md) and [email systems](secure_comms.md) themselves present attack surface and may be affected by the very vulnerabilities they are designed to coordinate.
 We have witnessed reports containing examples of image parsing vulnerabilities causing problems for both webmail and ticketing systems that automatically generate thumbnail previews of image attachments.

+!!! tip "Consider Separate Infrastructure"

+    Vendors and
-Vendors and coordinators concerned about such risks should consider the degree to which their CVD support infrastructure is integrated with normal business operations systems.
+    coordinators concerned about such risks should consider the degree to which their CVD support infrastructure is integrated with normal business operations systems.
 In some scenarios, maintaining parallel infrastructure may be preferable.

 ### Complex Communications Reduce Trust